-Randomised trials of mammographic surveillance compared with no surveillance in moderate-risk women are unlikely to be ethically feasible.
-A large single-arm prospective study of moderate-risk women aged 40-49 years showed that annual mammography is both cost effective and clinically effective in reducing breast cancer predicted mortality.r This study also showed that the false-positive rates and associated radiation exposure were similar to those in their National Breast Screening Programme.r The present recommendations also reflect the current United Kingdom consensus guidelines (NICE Guidelines CG164, Published June 2013).
+A large single-arm prospective study of moderate-risk women aged 40–49 years showed that annual mammography is both cost effective and clinically effective in reducing breast cancer predicted mortality.r This study also showed that the false-positive rates and associated radiation exposure were similar to those in the National Breast Screening Programme.r For women with heterogeneous dense and dense breast tissue, supplemental screening should be considered as dense breasts limit the sensitivity of mammograms and dense breasts are independently associated with an increased risk of breast cancer.r

 Selective oestrogen receptor modulators (SERM), such as tamoxifen and raloxifene, have been shown to reduce the risk of oestrogen receptor-positive breast cancer in women identified to be at increased risk.
-In a meta-analysis, SERM reduced breast cancer incidence by 38% (HR 0.62 with 95% CI, 0.56-0.69) compared with placebo in women at increased risk,r and the risk reduction associated with tamoxifen use extended beyond the treatment period.r See Cancer Australia Risk-reducing medication resource.
+In a meta-analysis, SERM reduced breast cancer incidence by 38% (HR 0.62 with 95% CI, 0.56–0.69) compared with placebo in women at increased risk,r and the risk reduction associated with tamoxifen use extended beyond the treatment period.r See Cancer Australia Risk-reducing medication resource and COSA medication to lower the risk of breast cancer: clinician guide.

 Modifiable risk factors for breast cancer